 Retrospectives are facilitated by the Scrum Masters/ Agile Project Managers.
 They hold accountability for conducting the retrospectives at the end of every sprint iteration.
 This is a time-boxed ceremony and lasts about an hour on average.

-While the Daily stand-up ceremony, Sprint planning ceremony, Refinement ceremony enables grooming, plan, and track the execution of work, it is the Sprint Retrospective meetings that enables the team to improvise the team performance from one iteration to another.
+While the Daily stand-up ceremony, Sprint planning ceremony, and Refinement ceremony enable grooming, planning, and tracking the execution of work, it is the Sprint Retrospective meetings that enable the team to improvise the team performance from one iteration to another.

 It is possible to have a perception to ignore/ reject Sprint retrospectives for below stated reasons by the team.

-- Not reviewing the previously agreed actions and continue to take new actions.
-This leads to the disinterest in the team of stacking up actions without closure.
+- Not reviewing the previously agreed actions and continuing to take new actions.
+This leads to the disinterest in the team in stacking up actions without closure.

 - Retrospectives are not productive and produce repetitive outcomes.